Revenues and business rates service privacy notice

 We may use your information where relevant to resolve complaints and protect public funds through the detection and prevention of crime and fraud, including data-matching.
 We may also undertake consultations in connection with the administration of Council Tax and the Council Tax Reduction scheme.
 If we use your information for statistical or research purposes we will only use anonymised data.

-Sometimes we also receive information about you from other organisations, including the Valuation Office Agency, the Department for Work and Pensions, HM Revenue & Customs, the Land Registry, landlords and managing agents, credit reference agencies and enforcement agents.
+Sometimes we also receive information about you from other organisations, including the Valuation Office Agency, the Department for Work and Pensions, HM Revenue and Customs, the Land Registry, landlords and managing agents, credit reference agencies and enforcement agents.

 We will use your information to help us confirm your identity when you contact our services.
 We may also check your information with other sources to ensure the information you have provided is accurate.
 If you do not provide the information requested you will still be liable as the occupier of the property.
 If you do not pay when required you could be subject to enforcement action.